themightysapien/wcmedialibrary/README.md

   <ts-medialibrary url="REST_URL_HERE" @updated="onSelectionChanged"></ts-medialibrary>
 ```
 ### React
-You can either add ref to the ts-medialibrary and listen just like with js or can wrap and make reusable react component.
+You can either add ref to the ts-medialibrary and listen just like with js or can wrap and make new HOC react component.
 ```javascript
 import 'ts-medialibrary/dist/ts-medialibrary.js';